Umesh Yadav: Indian Premier League

 Umesh was signed by Delhi Daredevils in 2010 and played for the franchise for four seasons.
 He was the fourth highest wicket-taker in the 2012 IPL with 19 wickets from 17 matches at an average of 23.84.

 Ahead of the 2014 season, Umesh was bought by Kolkata Knight Riders.
 He played for the side for four season before being released ahead of the 2018 IPL auction during which he was bought by Royal Challengers Bangalore.
 He took 20 wickets from 14 matches in 2018.
 In 2019 he took eight 8 wickets from 11 matches and in 2020 only played in two matches.

 Umesh was released by RCB ahead of the 2021 IPL auction and was bought by Delhi.
 In February 2022, he was bought by the Kolkata Knight Riders in the auction for the 2022 Indian Premier League tournament.
 In 2022 he gave best performance of his IPL career by taking 4 wicket against Punjab Kings.
+In 2024, he will play for Gujarat Titans after being released by KKR.